 Among the findings, the report reveals:

 However, we acknowledge that there are data gaps and that the number of children identified in the first report are likely just the tip of the iceberg.
 Many vulnerable children are ‘under the radar’ and are unidentified.

 That is why our first vulnerability report is a starting point of what is a constantly ongoing project to tackle the bewildering number of ways vulnerability is defined.
 Eventually we want it to lead to the development of a framework for vulnerability that can be used by government and experts more widely.

 Clarifying the present unhelpful situation is a matter of both efficiency and commons sense and a vital part of reaching the vulnerable children we want to identify and whose lives we want to make better.

 You can read our first report on vulnerable children here.

-A new series of reports, Voices from Children, directly represents the voices of relatively small groups of children whose views and interests might otherwise go unheard.
+As part of our long-term programme looking at the extent of child vulnerability in England, we commissioned and have published a series of ‘Children’s Voices’ reports which directly represent the voices of relatively small groups of children whose views and interests might otherwise go unheard.

 The series of studies tell the first-hand stories of vulnerable groups of children in England, on a range of issues from children suffering from mental illnesses, to children in gangs and children in detention.
 These anonymous accounts of children aged 17 and under shine a light on their life experiences and provide a valuable insight into some of the issues around vulnerability.